JieTrancender/Algorithm/README.md

-# LeetCode
+# algorithm
-The solution about algorithm in LeetCode
+The solution about algorithm in some book and website.